 This was exactly the situation when a client approached our team – a state defense organization where personnel tracking was done mostly manually, in scattered spreadsheets and documents.
 The objective was clear: build a unified system to replace chaos with order.
 No compromises on security, no limitations on scalability, and with real-time collaboration capabilities.

-The result is an HRM system called "Varta": 93,000 lines of code, 60+ database models, 200+ API endpoints, 100+ React components.
-And most importantly – it actually works.
-Every day.
-For thousands of concurrent users.
+The result is an HRM system: 93,000 lines of code, 17 functional modules, 80+ API ViewSets, 11 Django apps.
+And most importantly – it works every day.

 The Challenge: Why Excel Does Not Work at Large Scale